 - The Chair will be informed of any written submissions received prior to the Public Hearing.

-Please note electronic public hearings are live-streamed and recorded online for public viewing.
 By attending the event, you consent to your personal information being collected and disclosed as per sections 26(c), 26(g), 33.1(1)(q), and 33.2(a) of the Freedom of Information and Protection of Privacy Act.

 Your only opportunity to comment on the proposed Bylaw is prior to and during the Public Hearing.
 The Board is not permitted to receive further submissions once it has closed the Public Hearing.
 All submissions will form part of the public record.